Stability by Distance - Basic teaches the necessary basic understanding of a ship’s stability.

 This course is designed to be self-paced.
 Participants should aim to complete the course within 12 months of the enrolment date.

-Participants who satisfactorily complete the course and provide documentary evidence to satisfy the course pre‐requisite will be issued an AMC Basic Knowledge and Principles of a Ship’s Stability certificate.
+Participants who satisfactorily complete the course will be issued an AMC Basic Knowledge and Principles of a Ship’s Stability certificate.